'I Don't Fear It': The Seahawks Are Russell Wilson's Team, but Is He Enough?

 Through his smile, it's impossible to tell if this lavish praise is a jab at the anonymous ex-teammates who've ripped him to shreds.
 In an explosive Sports Illustrated story, former coaches and players claimed Pete Carroll's coddling of Wilson pissed players off and precipitated the team's demise.
 Wilson, here, asserts that nothing in that story bothered him at all because he is 100 percent comfortable in the work he puts in.

 He's a dad, with kids, and promises to have a life outside of football.
 But Wilson is also the same workaholic who constantly beat Matt Flynn to the office his first offseason.
 Flynn inked the splashy new deal, Flynn was the presumptive starter, but Wilson did not care.
 He gave coaches no choice but to start him.
 Today, offensive coordinator Brian Schottenheimer sincerely is not sure when his quarterback sleeps.
-Never mind that he's married; Wilson will text Schottenheimer random thoughts at all hours of the night.
+Wilson will text Schottenheimer random thoughts at all hours of the night.
 Midnight, 3 a.m., whenever something pops into his mind.

 "If you really want to be great at something—especially at this level, the highest, highest, highest level in the world—I think that there has to be an ultimate sacrifice of time, of decisions and the things that you do," Wilson says.
 "Where do you spend your time?
 For me, no matter where I go in the world and no matter what I'm doing, I'm thinking about working out.
 The schedule in my head is, 'I'm going to work out in the morning and then everything else follows.'
 This game can never leave you.
 And the moment that it does is when it gets to you.